The purpose of this study is to learn more about teachers' sustainment of use of core components of BEST in CLASS in a follow-up study.

 Richmond, Virginia, United States

-Change in the degree to which the teacher adheres to the BEST in CLASS treatment during observations as measure by the TREATMENT INTEGRITY INSTRUMENT FOR ELEMENTARY SETTINGS (TIES) Adherence scale.
-The TIES-A is an 18 item scale of BEST in CLASS practices.
+The difference in the degree to which the 52 teacher sample adheres to the BiC treatment during the post-baseline implementation phase from the prior efficacy trial, in comparison to the same sample's adherence during the present sustainment trial.
+Adherence is measured during observations as measure by independent observers on the TREATMENT INTEGRITY INSTRUMENT FOR ELEMENTARY SETTINGS (TIES) Adherence scale.
+TIES-A is a scale of BEST in CLASS practices.
 Teachers are rated on the presence (use) of each practice on a scale from 1 (not at all) to 7 (extensively).
-Scores are summed giving a range of 18 to 126.
 Higher scores are associated with greater adherence.

-Change in the degree to which the teacher adheres to the BEST in CLASS treatment during observations as measure by the TREATMENT INTEGRITY INSTRUMENT FOR ELEMENTARY SETTINGS (TIES) Competence scale.
-The TIES-C is an 18 item scale of BEST in CLASS practices.
-For all practices observed (greated than 1 on the Adherence scale) teachers are rated on the competency of their use of the practice on a scale from 1 (not at all) to 7 (extensively).
-Scores are summed giving a range of 0 to 126.
+The difference in the competence with which the teacher sample delivers the BiC treatment during the post-baseline implementation phase from the prior efficacy trial, in comparison to the same sample's competence during the present sustainment trial.
+Competence is measured during observations as measure by independent observers on the TREATMENT INTEGRITY INSTRUMENT FOR ELEMENTARY SETTINGS (TIES) Competence scale.
+TIES-C is a scale of BEST in CLASS practices.
+Teachers are rated on the competence (quality) of each practice on a scale from 1 (not at all) to 7 (extensively).
 Higher scores are associated with greater competence.

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.